MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/New-TemporaryFile.md

 ## DESCRIPTION

-The `New-TemporaryFile` cmdlet creates an empty file that has the .tmp file name extension.
-This cmdlet names the file `tmp`NNNN`.tmp`, where NNNN is a random hexadecimal number.
-The cmdlet creates the file in your `$Env:Temp` folder.

 This cmdlet creates temporary files that you can use in scripts.

+The `New-TemporaryFile` cmdlet creates an empty file that has the `.tmp` file name extension.
+This cmdlet names the file `tmp<NNNN>.tmp`, where `<NNNN>` is a random hexadecimal number.
+The cmdlet creates the file in your **TEMP** folder.

+This cmdlet uses the [Path.GetTempPath()](/dotnet/api/system.io.path.gettemppath) method to find your **TEMP** folder.
+This method checks for the existence of environment variables in the following order and uses the first path found:

+- On Windows platforms:

+  1. The path specified by the TMP environment variable.
+  1. The path specified by the TEMP environment variable.
+  1. The path specified by the USERPROFILE environment variable.
+  1. The Windows directory.

+- On non-Windows platforms: Uses the path specified by the TMPDIR environment variable.

 ## EXAMPLES